-Many middle- and upper-income older adults are better positioned to live in a premier retirement community than they realize, says Chip Workman, director and senior wealth advisor at Mercer Advisors in Montgomery, Ohio.
+Many middle and upper-income older adults are in a stronger financial position to afford a premier retirement community than they often realize, says Chip Workman, director and senior wealth advisor at Mercer Advisors in Montgomery, Ohio.

 More affordable than many realize